pedroabreu0/pedroabreu0.github.io/misc.md

 Kaballah, Tarot, Astrology, Alchemy and all that.

 Wandered, lost in the dark regions of the human psyche.
-Through the depths of unkonwn materiality.
-We now stand firmly with our courage between the sharp sword of wind and the sweet chalice of our own blood.
+Through the depths of unkonwn materiality we now stand firmly with our courage between the sharp sword of wind and the sweet chalice of our own blood.

+Inexorably, the light shall prevail.